perlatex/easyuse/README.md

 4 d         0     1     3     1
 ```

-3) Calculate the rowwise weighted mean for columns selected in data.frame
+3) Calculate the rowwise weighted mean or sum for columns selected in data.frame
 ``` r
 weights <- c(
    x = 0.25,